fusionportable/fusionportable_dataset_tools/README.md

 ```

 ### Inquiry
-Please feel free to contact Dr.Jianhao Jiao (jiaojh1994@gmail.com) or Mr.Hexiang Wei (xx) if you have any questions.
+Please feel free to contact Dr.Jianhao Jiao (jiaojh1994 at gmail.com) or Mr.Hexiang Wei (hweiak at connect.ust.hk) if you have any questions.